natasharivers/Zillow_Clustering_Project/README.md

 ### Key Questions:
 - Is there a correlation between logerror and total square feet
+- Is there a correlation between logerror and the age of the property(in years)
 - Is there a correlation between logerror and longitude of property
 - Is there a relationship between logerror and bedroom count